JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

 Requests also have a method, which is the action that the client wants to perform on the server.
 The most common methods are:

 - **GET**: Retrieve an existing resource using a URI.
-This could be anything, and it's what is commonly done when browsing the web: retrieving HTML, CSS, etc. GET has no body.
+This could be anything, and it's what is commonly done when browsing the web: retrieving HTML, CSS, etc. `GET` has no body.

-*(this method exists since the first public version of HTTP 0.9 of 1991)*
+*(this method exists since the first public version of HTTP/0.9 of 1991)*

 - **POST**: Send data to a server.
 This was the method to create a resource or ask the server to perform an action.
-Basically, anything that wasn't a "retrieve operation" (a GET operation), used to be a POST operation.
+Basically, anything that wasn't a "retrieve operation" (a `GET` operation), used to be a `POST` operation.
 - **PUT**: Put a resource in a specific URI.
 This is usually used for updating an existing resource, though it can be used to create a new resource too.
 - **DELETE**: Delete an existing resource at a specific URI.

-*(these methods, among others, were introduced in HTTP 1.0 of 1996)*
+*(these methods, among others, were introduced in HTTP/1.0 of 1996)*

 - **PATCH**: This updates an existing resource partially.

-*(this method was introduced with HTTP 1.1 of 1997)*
+*(this method was introduced with HTTP/1.1 of 1997)*

 You can learn more about the changes of the HTTP protocol in [this page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Evolution_of_HTTP).

-GET, PUT and DELETE are `idempotent` operations, which means that they can be performed multiple times without changing the result beyond the initial application of the operation.
+`GET, PUT and DELETE are idempotent operations`, which means that they can be performed multiple times without changing the result beyond the initial application of the operation.

-POST and PATCH are not naturally idempotent, meaning successive calls to the same endpoint with the same payload may result in multiple resources being created or consecutive modifications being made.
+`POST and PATCH are not naturally idempotent`, meaning successive calls to the same endpoint with the same payload may result in multiple resources being created or consecutive modifications being made.

 ## Are HTTP APIs or REST APIs the same as CRUD then ?